jalagar/animated-art-engine/README.md

 [8 minute read]

 This python and node app generates layered-based gifs to create NFT gif art!
-It is faster, simpler, and more dynamic than any other open source gif generative tool out there!
-I plan to actively maintain this repo and enhance it with various tools for months to come.
+It is faster, simpler, and produces higher quality gifs than any other open source gif generative tool out there.
+Export your animation as a png image sequence, organize your layer folders with rarity, and the code does the rest!
+I plan to actively maintain this repo and enhance it with various tools for months to come so be sure to ask questions in the discussion and write issues.

 There are three steps: